Attention-Free Keyword Spotting: Keyword-MLP

 \section{Keyword-MLP}

-Inputs to the Keyword-MLP consist of mel-frequency cepstrum coefficients (MFCC).
-Let an arbitrary input MFCC be denoted as $X \in {\mathbb{R}}^{F \times T}$, where $F$ and $T$ are the frequency bins and time-steps respectively.
-We divide $X$ into patches of shape $f \times t$ ---getting a total of $N$ patches, where $N = F / f \times T / t$.
+Inputs to KW-MLP consist of mel-frequency cepstrum coefficients (MFCC).
+Let an arbitrary input MFCC be denoted as $\mX \in \R^{F\times{T}}$, where $F$ and $T$ are the frequency bins and time-steps respectively.
+We divide $\mX$ into patches of shape $F\times{1}$, getting a total of $T$ patches.
+Each patch is effectively a vector of mel-frequencies for a particular time-step.